nyu-devops/lab-flask-swagger/README.md

 [![Build Status](https://travis-ci.org/nyu-devops/lab-flask-swagger.svg?branch=master)](https://travis-ci.org/nyu-devops/lab-flask-swagger)
 [![Codecov](https://img.shields.io/codecov/c/github/nyu-devops/lab-flask-swagger.svg)]()

-NYU DevOps lab that demonstrates how to use [Flasgger](https://github.com/rochacbruno/flasgger) to generate [Swagger](http://swagger.io) documentation for your Python [Flask](http://flask.pocoo.org) application
+NYU DevOps lab that demonstrates how to use [Flasgger](https://github.com/rochacbruno/flasgger) to generate [Swagger](http://swagger.io) documentation for your Python [Flask](http://flask.pocoo.org) application.
+This repository is part of lab for the **NYU DevOps** class for Spring 2017, [CSCI-GA.3033-013](http://cs.nyu.edu/courses/spring17/CSCI-GA.3033-013/)

 ## Introduction

 When developing microservices with API's that others are going to call, it is critically important to provide the proper API documentation.
 Swagger has become a defacto standard for documenting APIs.
 This lab shows you how to use a Flask plug-in called **Flasgger** to imbed Swagger documentatio into your Python Flask microservice so that the Swagger docs are generated for you.

-I feel that it is much better to include the documentation with the code because programmers are more liekly to update the docs if it's right there above the code they are working on. (...at least that's the therory and I'm sticking to it) ;-)
+I feel that it is much better to include the documentation with the code because programmers are more likely to update the docs if it's right there above the code they are working on. (...at least that's the therory and I'm sticking to it) ;-)

 ## Prerequisite Installation using Vagrant